kotsky/kotsky/README.md

 - 👋 Hi, I’m @kotsky
 - 👀 I’m software engineer.
 Back-end, robotics, IoT, embedded.
 Some exp in AI/ML and Business Analysis.
-- 🌱 I’m currently learning software parallelism and multithread.
-- 💞️ I’m looking to collaborate on cool things around IT and business.
 - 📫 How to reach me https://www.linkedin.com/in/ruslan-kotvytskyi/